oolong/oolong.github.io/glossary.md

 * Autistic inertia

 Inertia is resistance to a change in state.
 That can mean difficulty getting started, but it also includes difficulty changing tasks or stopping once you've started.
+This is one of the reasons autistic people can find sudden changes of plan distressing.

 * Perseveration